Yacht-sh/Yacht/README.md

 ```bash
 sudo usermod -aG docker $USER
 ```

-Additional information about this can be found in the post-installation steps for Linux.
+Additional information about this can be found in the [Post-installation steps for Linux](https://docs.docker.com/engine/install/linux-postinstall/)

 ## License